pypy/pypy.org/posts/2022/12/pypy-alive.rst

 was optimized incorrectly.
 This case of incorrect optimization is not a big deal for regular Python code, because it involved a "wrapping integer addition operation", i.e. one where overflowing results just wrap around to negative values.
-In Python, all additions actually have overflow checks and convert to a big integer representation if the results don't fit into a machine word.
+All the additions and other arithmetic operations that the Python frontend generates actually have overflow checks (to be able to switch to a big integer representation if needed).
-However, it's still possible to trigger the problem with the special ``__pypy__.intop.int_add`` API which is a function that exposes wraparound arithmetic on ints.
+However, it's still possible to trigger the problem with the special ``__pypy__.intop.int_add`` API which is a function that exposes wraparound arithmetic on Python ints.

 `Here's the miscompilation`_.
 The JIT optimizes the following function: